timiscoding/slack_overflow/README.md

 * There is no difference between teacher and student accounts.
 The plan was to style comments/posts so students could easily spot their posts.
 I didn't have enough time to implement this.
 * User pictures spill out of panel headers
 * Going into your user profile causes a undefined controller error in console
+* Undefined controller in console when refreshing a post

 ## Configuration